jalspach/AquaPanix/TechList.md

-___
+---
 layout: default
-___
+title: TechLust
+---

 ## Thoughts
-While I do not need to power the pump on and off at this time I would like to find a use for these parts.
+While I do not need to power the pump on and off at this time, I would like to find a use for these parts.
 The idea that it could automate some options based on time / temp / light / date / etc... is interesting.

 ## Available Parts
 I have the following parts mounted on DIN rails in NEMA boxes.